KavrakiLab/metapaths/README.md

 ## Installation
+* Instructions are applicable for Debian/Ubuntu and Mac OSX.

-Python version `2.7.*` is assumed
+* Python version `2.7.*` is assumed.

-`$` indicates command should be executed from the shell
+* `$` indicates command should be executed from the shell

-`mysql>` indicates command should be executed from the MySQL server REPL
+* `mysql>` indicates command should be executed from the MySQL server REPL

 ### Dependencies